TakaSoap/edge-developer/microsoft-edge/hosting/webview2/reference/ICoreWebView2NewWindowRequestedEventArgs.md

 [get_IsUserInitiated](#get_isuserinitiated) | IsUserInitiated is true when the new window request was initiated through a user gesture such as clicking an anchor tag with target.
 [GetDeferral](#getdeferral) | Obtain an [ICoreWebView2Deferral](ICoreWebView2Deferral.md) object and put the event into a deferred state.

-The event is fired when content inside webview requested to a open a new window (through window.open() etc.)
+The event is fired when content inside webview requested to a open a new window (through window.open() and so on.)

 ## Members